The-Social-Proof-Foundation/mys-mydata/docs/KeyServerOps.md

 To start the key server in `Open` mode, run the command `cargo run --bin key-server`, but before running the server, set the following environment variables:

-- `MASTER_KEY`: The master secret key generated using the `seal-cli` tool.
+- `MASTER_KEY`: The master secret key generated using the `mydata-cli` tool.
 - `CONFIG_PATH`: The path to a .yaml configuration file that specifies key server settings.
-For the configuration file format, see the [example config](https://github.com/MystenLabs/seal/tree/main/crates/key-server/key-server-config.yaml).
+For the configuration file format, see the [example config](https://github.com/MystenLabs/mydata/tree/main/crates/key-server/key-server-config.yaml).

 In the config file, make sure to: